Search waiting | Matsusada Precision

 On the other hand, when AC current is applied (Fig. 3), the voltage becomes larger when the current rises from 0 because the rate of change of current is the largest.
 As the rate of current increase slows down, the voltage decreases, and at the point where the current reaches its maximum, the voltage becomes zero.

-As the current begins to fall from its maximum value, a negative voltage begins to be generated, and the voltage is at its lowest point when the current reaches zero.
-Looking at the waveforms of the voltage and current here, we can see that the electromotive force is generated with a phase that is 1/4 slower.
+As the current begins to fall from its maximum value, a negative voltage starts to be generated, and the voltage is at its lowest point when the current reaches zero.
+Examining the waveforms of the voltage and current, we can see that the electromotive force is generated with a quarter-cycle phase lag (or a 90-degree phase lag).

 Therefore, AC current is more difficult to pass than DC current.
 Furthermore, if the frequency of AC exceeds a certain value, the current will be constantly blocked by the electromotive force, and the current will not flow.
 Therefore, the higher the frequency of the AC voltage, the more difficult it is for the current to flow.